mahfujul07/spooky-bot/README.md

 }
 ```

-• 9- Go to terminal and type `npm init -y` to install `package-lock.json` file, and then type in the terminal again `npm install` or `npm i` to install all the required dependencies to run your project.<br>
+• 6- Go to terminal and type `npm install` or `npm i` to install all the required dependencies to run your project.<br>
+• 7- After finishing the installation, type `node index.js` to run your project.<br>
-• 11- Enjoy! =)
+• 8- Enjoy! =)

 # Something doesn't work here...